Article was originally published in March 2017 and updated March 2021.

-Next up is the Cold Steel Lucky One.
+Next up is the Cold Steel Lucky.
 Billed as a modern reinvention of the classic pen knife, the Lynn C .
-Thompson and Andrew Demko design is an upscale pocket knife that comes in at just under an ounce.
+Thompson and Andrew Demko design is an upscale pocket knife that comes in at just over an ounce.
 The steel is quality S35VN and the carbon fiber handles add yet another element of class and style.
 The old Lucky One with a single blade was discontinued, but the Lucky with a fully serrated blade and a plain blade is just as good.

 9. Boker Plus F3 II